-Chances are your nurse helped you bathe your premature baby in the hospital but now that you’re home you’re struggling to remember every step.
-Relax; follow these six easy steps to a stress-free and relaxing bath both you and your baby will love each time.
+Chances are the nures who helped you bathe your premature baby in the hospital taught you a few tips and techniques to gently care for a premature newborn.
+But now that you’re home you’re struggling to remember every step.
+That’s why we’re here to remind you to Relax; follow these 6 easy steps to a stress-free and relaxing bath both you and your baby will love each time.

 1. Be prepared

 Just as you would gather supplies before making your favorite recipe, get your bath assembled in a warm environment.
 Choose a warm room without drafts, such as your bathroom.
-Turn off the phone and ask dad or another person for an extra pair of hands to help . . . just in case.
+Have all of your supplies, including extra towels, clothes and a safe place to wrap and dry your tiny baby ready.
+Turn off the phone and ask your partner or another person for an extra pair of hands to help . . . just in case.

 Grab a diaper or two, since bathing often stimulates babies to relax and let loose!